Afeni Shakur: Bedford Hills Correctional Facility

 As a paralegal, Shakur often worked in New York's only women's prison at the time, the Bedford Hills Correctional Facility.

 Shakur played a large role in the case Crooks v.
 Warne involving Bedford inmate, Carol Crooks.
-Shakur and Crooks met while they were both incarcerated at the Women's House of Detention, and are suspected to have taken on a romantic relationship with one another that ended with Shakur's release from prison.
-Following the events of what would come to be known as the August Rebellion, Shakur helped connect Crooks to prisoner' rights attorney, Steven Latimer.
-The case was ruled in Crooks' favor and won incarcerated women the right to due process prior to their being sent to segregated prison, or solitary confinement.
+Shakur and Crooks met while they were both incarcerated at the Women's House of Detention, and (according to Crooks herself) began a romantic relationship with each other that continued after Shakur's release from prison, and into her son Tupac’s early infancy.
+Following the events of what would come to be known as the August Rebellion, Shakur helped connect Crooks to prisoners' rights attorney, Steven Latimer.
+The case was decided in Crooks' favor and won incarcerated women the right to due process prior to their being sent to segregated prison, or solitary confinement.

 While working with the South Bronx Legal Services in 1973, Shakur helped organize a day of solidarity for families and friends of the Bedford Hills Correctional Facility for Women.